Description

 'A maximum drawdown is the maximum loss from a peak to a trough of a portfolio, before a new peak is attained.
 Maximum Drawdown is an indicator of downside risk over a specified time period.
 It can be used both as a stand-alone measure or as an input into other metrics such as 'Return over Maximum Drawdown' and the Calmar Ratio.
 Maximum Drawdown is expressed in percentage terms.'

-• The maximum DrawDown over 5 years of Cintas is -48.4 days, which is lower, thus worse compared to the benchmark SPY (-33.7 days) in the same period.
+• Looking at the maximum DrawDown of -35.5 days in the last 5 years of Cintas, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-24.5 days)

-• Looking at maximum drop from peak to valley in of -23.8 days in the period of the last 3 years, we see it is relatively greater, thus better in comparison to SPY (-24.5 days).
+• Looking at maximum DrawDown in of -19.8 days in the period of the last 3 years, we see it is relatively greater, thus better in comparison to SPY (-22.1 days).

 MaxDuration: